Towards Robust Real-World Multivariate Time Series Forecasting: A Unified Framework for Dependency, Asynchrony, and Missingness: Further Analysis

 \item \textbf{Channel-Dependent Masking (4 variants)}: Local tokens remain strictly within-channel, attending only to tokens from the same channel.
 In contrast, channel tokens are permitted to interact across channels, subject to specific masking rules. \begin{itemize} \item \textbf{Global Cross-Channel Token Attention:} Each channel token can attend to all channel tokens from other channels, but not to those from its own channel.
-This facilitates rich cross-channel communication while maintaining strict inter-channel exclusivity. \begin{itemize} \item \textbf{CD-ReadOnly}: Extends CI-ReadOnly by allowing channel tokens to also attend to channel tokens from other channels.
+This facilitates rich cross-channel communication while maintaining strict inter-channel exclusivity (see Figure~\ref{CD1}). \begin{itemize} \item \textbf{CD-ReadOnly}: Extends CI-ReadOnly by allowing channel tokens to also attend to channel tokens from other channels.
 This allows each channel token to summarize both intra- and inter-channel information without influencing local token representations directly. \item \textbf{CD-Mutual}: Extends CI-Mutual with additional global attention among channel tokens across different channels.
-It enables two-way communication between channel tokens, potentially enhancing global coordination and information exchange across channels. \end{itemize}

-\item \textbf{Indexed Cross-Channel Token Attention}: When multiple channel tokens are assigned per channel, attention is restricted to those with matching indices across channels (e.g., index-0 tokens attend only to other index-0 tokens).
-This design encourages index-wise specialization and alignment. \begin{itemize} \item \textbf{CD-ReadOnly-Indexed}: Read-only variant allowing same-index channel tokens to attend to each other across channels.
+It enables two-way communication between channel tokens, potentially enhancing global coordination and information exchange across channels. \end{itemize} \item \textbf{Indexed Cross-Channel Token Attention}: When multiple channel tokens are assigned per channel, attention is restricted to those with matching indices across channels (e.g., index-0 tokens attend only to other index-0 tokens).
+This design encourages index-wise specialization and alignment (see Figure~\ref{CD2}). \begin{itemize} \item \textbf{CD-ReadOnly-Indexed}: Read-only variant allowing same-index channel tokens to attend to each other across channels.
 This selective communication enables controlled abstraction across semantically aligned channel positions. \item \textbf{CD-Mutual-Indexed}: Mutual variant enabling bidirectional intra-channel and same-index inter-channel attention.
 It balances local coherence and cross-channel consistency by unifying both local and indexed global interactions. \end{itemize} \end{itemize} \end{itemize}